ngspv/fin_ass_tool/README.md

 ### 2. Generate Sample Data

-1. Navigate to the "📊 Data Overview" page
+1. Navigate to the "Data Overview" page
 2. Click "Generate Sample Data"
 3. Choose the number of transactions (default: 1000)
 4. Click the generate button